pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-clone.md

 `--help`|output usage information
-`-i, --teamId <teamId>`|The ID of the Microsoft Teams team to clone `-n, --displayName <displayName>`|The display name for the new Microsoft Teams Team `-m, --mailNickname <mailNickname>`|The mail alias for the new Microsoft Teams Team.
-Known issue: mailNickname property is currently ignored.
-`-p, --partsToClone <partsToClone>`|A comma-seperated list of the parts to clone.
+`-i, --teamId <teamId>`|The ID of the Microsoft Teams team to clone `-n, --displayName <displayName>`|The display name for the new Microsoft Teams Team `-p, --partsToClone <partsToClone>`|A comma-seperated list of the parts to clone.
 Allowed values are `apps|channels|members|settings|tabs`
 `-d, --description [description]`|The description for the new Microsoft Teams Team.
 `-c, --classification [classification]`|The classification for the new Microsoft Teams Team.
 If not specified, will be copied from the original Microsoft Teams Team